Today in History

 1960 NZ's first official TV broadcast

 Broadcast from Shortland Street in central Auckland, New Zealand's first official television transmission began at 7.30 p.m.
-The first night's programming lasted just three hours and was only received in Auckland. more...
+The first night's broadcast lasted just three hours and could only be seen in Auckland.
+Read more...

 Jun